Should I Give a Recorded Statement to the Adjuster?

 We have seen a person’s truthful recorded statement used against them many times.
 We have never seen it help.
 Giving a recorded statement to the insurance adjuster for the other person’s insurance is a bad idea, and if they insist, consider hiring an attorney – your attorney can often walk you through the process.

-If your insurance company pulls this trick with you, they may be leaving you with no option but to get a Portland personal injury lawyer.
+If your insurance company pulls this trick with you, they may be leaving you with no option but to get a personal injury lawyer in Portland.
 If you do decide to give your own insurance company a recorded statement – and we don’t advise it! – but if you must, then at least get it in writing that they will not share your recorded statement with the other side.
 If they refuse, ask them who’s side they’re on, after taking your monthly premiums so happily for all these years.